allenai/objaverse-rendering/README.md

 # Objaverse Rendering

-Scripts to render Objaverse objects in Blender.
+Scripts to perform distributed rendering of Objaverse objects in Blender across many GPUs and processes.

 ### System requirements